 Experiencing dental pain whilst you are in self-isolation can be frustrating and challenging.
 You may be feeling at a loss as to how to manage your symptoms whilst your regular dental practice is closed.
 Though we are available over-the-phone to provide our patients with advice for dental emergencies, Sarum Dental Practice is currently closed to the public as per government guidelines.
-So, we have put together a list of pain management tools that you can easily use at home during the COVID-19 lockdown.
+So, we have put together a list of pain management tools that you can easily use at home to subside your dental pain during the COVID-19 lockdown.

 Pain relief for toothache in self-isolation